partiql/partiql-lang-kotlin/docs/user/BuiltInFunctions.md

 ### EXISTS

-Given an \SqlName value returns `true` if and only if the value is a non-empty sequence, returns `false` otherwise.
+Given an PartiQL value returns `true` if and only if the value is a non-empty sequence, returns `false` otherwise.

 Signature
 : `EXISTS: Any -> Boolean`